 - provide a framework for future understanding.

-Here’s a map showing the M80 from the Calder Freeway to Sydney Road
+To illustrate the difference between a map and a road schematic here’s a road map showing the M80 from the Calder Freeway to Sydney Road.

 Organising information according to priority